Form: past simple

 See the Appendix for a list of the most common irregular verbs in English.

-| subject | auxiliary | not | verb (simple infinitive) | |
+Subject | Auxiliary | not | Verb (bare infinitive) | |

-| I You He/she/it We You They |
+I You He/She/It We You They |

 did | not | arrive | in time. |

-The contracted form didn't is often used instead of did not in spoken and in informalBelonging to colloquial or everyday speech E.g.: I want Mr Smith to call the guy that the committee has decided on. written language.
+The contracted form didn't is often used instead of did not in spoken and in informal written language.

-| (When) | did | I you he/she/it we you they |
+(When) | did | I you he/she/it we you they |

 arrive? |

-The verb be in past simple
+The verb BE in the past simple

-| I was at home.
+I was at home.
 You were at home.
-He/she/it was at home.
+He/She/It was at home.
 We were at home.
 You were at home.
 They were at home. |

 I was not at home.
 You were not at home.
-He/she/it was not at home.
+He/She/It was not at home.
 We were not at home.
 You were not at home.
 They were not at home. |

 Was I at home?
 Were you at home?
 Was he/she/it at home?
 Were we at home?
 Were you at home?
 Were they at home? |